HyraxConsultingLimited/spring-cxf-jaxrs-dual-api/README.md

-An Example of a Spring CXF JAX-RS app that was two APIS.
+An example Spring, CXF, JAX-RS app that has two APIS loaded on different CXFServlets.
 One public and one private.
 ======================================================

 Key Features
 ------------

 -   Spring Injection
 -   JAX-RS
 -   CXF
 -   Dual API

 Getting Started